|

 Potter

-Lake District, and apart from being a prodigious hill farmer and
+life in the Lake District, and apart from being a prodigious

-dedicated conservationist, is better known for her writings and
+hill farmer and dedicated conservationist, is better known for

-illustrations which have made her one of the world's best loved
+her writings and illustrations which have made her one of the

 Her experiences

-creatures which she observed and drew came to life in a fascinating
+small creatures which she observed and drew came to life in

-and charmingly rustic series of short stories.
-The characters which
+a fascinating and charmingly rustic series of short stories.

-have become part of children's folklore - It is well worth the visitor's
+of children's folklore - It is well worth the visitor's time

 The